sletz/eurorack-blocks/documentation/faust/mapping.md

 ```

 So that means that the default value for this FAUST primitive,
 if we don't bind it, would be 1000Hz.
+Indeed in the FAUST syntax, several controls
+like [hslider](https://faustdoc.grame.fr/manual/syntax/#hslider-primitive), [vslider](https://faustdoc.grame.fr/manual/syntax/#vslider-primitive) and [nentry](https://faustdoc.grame.fr/manual/syntax/#nentry-primitive) have default, min and max values.

 Now let's say that we want it to be 80Hz by default.
 We can do this by specifying a FAUST initial value for the address of this primitive.
 How can we do this?